How Do I List My Property with the Housing Choice Voucher (HCV) Program?

 What Happens After I Find A Tenant?

-Once you have identified an acceptable Section 8 Participant, complete the Request For Tenancy Approval (R4TA) form & package that the tenant provides you with.
+Once you have identified an acceptable HCV Participant, complete the Request For Tenancy Approval (R4TA) form & package that the tenant provides you with.
 Once that document is received in our office, you will be contacted by the Inspections Department to schedule an inspection of the unit.
 The start date of your lease will be the date the tenant occupies the unit after it has passed inspection.

 What Will The Inspector Be Looking For?

 The Housing Inspector will be checking to see whether the unit is in compliance with Housing Quality Standards (HQS).
-These are minimum standards that any unit rented under the Section 8 Housing Choice Voucher Program must meet.
+These are minimum standards that any unit rented under the Housing Choice Voucher Program must meet.

 Can I Use My Own Lease?